Camera Controller Driver

 esp_err_t esp_cam_ctlr_get_frame_buffer(esp_cam_ctlr_handle_t handle, uint32_t fb_num, const void **fb0, ...)

-Get ESP CAM controller internal malloced backup buffer(s) addr.
+Get the ESP CAM controller internal allocated backup buffer(s) address.

 Note

-Generally, data in internal buffer is ready when
+Data in the internal buffer is generally ready when the

-fb_num -- [in] Number of frame buffer(s) to get.
-This value must be the same as the number of the followed fbN parameters
+fb_num -- [in] Number of frame buffers to get.
+This value must match the number of subsequent fbN parameters.

-fb0 -- [out] Address of the frame buffer 0 (first frame buffer)
+fb0 -- [out] Address of the first frame buffer.

 - Returns: